DonnyZhao/wbteq/README.md

 ---

-Welcome to the project **WBTEQ**, I supppose you are struggling with how to run BTEQ scripts on Windows platform, then you are on the right page.
+Welcome to the project **WBTEQ**, I suppose you are struggling with how to run BTEQ scripts on Windows platform, then you are on the right page.

 The purpose of this project is to make life easier to run BTEQ scripts on Windows.
-To test/intall/deploy **WBTEQ**, here are the basic requirement:
+To test/install/deploy **WBTEQ**, here are the basic requirement:

-* You need a Windows machine, and you have the permission to install `pip` package, you also need to create Envrionment Variable
+* You need a computer with Windows OS.
+Your account should have the permission to install `pip` packages, and the permission to create Environment Variables
-* You need the Teradata Utility installed on that machine, try to run `bteq` command from console
+* You need the Teradata Utility installed on that computer, try to run `bteq` command from console to test it
-* You have the connection detial of a Teradata server, and you have the write permission to at least one schema
+* You have the connection detail of a Teradata server, and you have the write permission to at least one schema
-* Python 3.5+ is required, and `pyodbc` - https://github.com/mkleehammer/pyodbc is intalled
+* Python 3.5+ is required, and `pyodbc` - https://github.com/mkleehammer/pyodbc is installed

 ## How to install

-* The first task, create two new envrionment variables
-`WBTEQ_DB_NAME` - the database name you have write permission
+* The first task, create two new environment variables `WBTEQ_DB_NAME` - the database name you have write permission
 `WBTEQ_DB_URL` - database URL
 * Find the file `system_tables_ddl.sql` and execute the SQLs to create system tables and SPs on Teradata